Get Certified

 To ensure reliable pavement data, MTC enforces strict procedures through its Data Quality Management Plan, including:

-• Vendor and Rater Certification Programs
+• Manual and Automated/Semi-Automated Certification Programs

 • Quality control measures before, during, and after production